-This work was performed under the auspices of the U.S. Department of Energy by the University of California, Lawrence Livermore National Laboratory under Contract W-7405-Eng-48.
-Research was funded in part by the Lawrence Livermore, Los Alamos, and Sandia National Laboratories.
-We would like to thank Bill Loewe, Tyce McLarty, Terry Heidelberg, and everyone else at LLNL who talked to us about their storage trials and tribulations, and who helped facilitate our two days of dedicated access time on alc.
-We would also like to thank IBM for donating the 32-node cluster that aided in much of the OSD performance testing, and the National Science Foundation, which paid for the switch upgrade.
-Chandu Thekkath (our shepherd), the anonymous reviewers, and Theodore Wong all provided valuable feedback, and we would also like to thank the students, faculty, and sponsors of the Storage Systems Research Center for their input and support.
+This research was funded in part by the Lawrence Livermore, Los Alamos, and Sandia National Laboratories.
+We would like to thank Bill Loewe, Tyce McLarty, Terry Heidelberg, and everyone else at Livermore who talked to us about their storage trials and tribulations, and who helped facilitate our two days of dedicated access time on alc.
+We would also like to thank IBM for donating the 32-node cluster that aided in much of the OSD performance testing, and the National Science Foundation, who paid for the switch upgrade.
+Theodore Wong provided useful feedback on this paper, and we would also like to thank the students, faculty, and sponsors of the SSRC for their input and support.